emaiannone/surface/README.md

 # Surface

-Surface (Java SecURity FlAws metriCs Extractor) is a command-line tool written in Java that can compute security metrics over the history of Java projects using a fully-automated static code analysis.
+Surface (SecURity FlAws metriCs Extractor) is a command-line tool written in Java that computes security metrics over the history of Java projects using a fully-automated static code analysis.

-Surface supports all **security metrics** in the hierarchical model defined by Alshammari et al. (https://doi.org/10.1109/QSIC.2011.31), also at different granularity levels, whenever possible:
+Surface supports **all security metrics** in the hierarchical model defined by Alshammari et al. (https://doi.org/10.1109/QSIC.2011.31), also at different granularity levels, whenever possible:

 - Data-flow Metrics